seibert-media/automatix/README.md

 The terminal (T) answer starts an interactive Bash-Shell (/bin/bash -i).
  Therefore .bashrc is executed, but the command prompt (PS1) is replaced to indicate, we are still in an automatix process.

-Using commands that heavily modify the terminal behaviour/output (such as `top`, `watch`, `glances`, ...), may lead to a unreadable or undesirable output.
-It might be a better idea to encourage the user to open a separate terminal and type these commands there.

-Using automatix itself as command should work, but may lead to confusing output as well.
-Note that the optional progress bar (see below) will be overwritten by the new automatix instance for the duration of this command.

 # EXTRAS